andrethomas/espBode/README.md

 # espBode
-Interface between a Siglent oscilloscope and FY6800 AWG
+Interface between a Siglent oscilloscope and FY6800 and JDS8060 AWG

 The idea bases on solution proposed by 4x1md in https://github.com/4x1md/sds1004x_bode